-- 1. Complaints by parents about any aspect of school MUST be reviewed to ensure there are no allegations against staff, including volunteers, contained within the complaint which require referral to LADO. - 13.8 Allegations against member of staff, including supply staff, contracted staff, volunteers, and school governors. - 1.
+- 1) As a school we are familiar with Part Four of KCSiE 2024.
+We will follow the guidance in Part Four and guidance from LADO when considering issues such as suspension, use of independent investigator, and timeliness of any investigations. - 1.88 School Complaints - 1.
+Complaints by parents about any aspect of school MUST be reviewed to ensure there are no allegations against staff, including volunteers, contained within the complaint which require referral to LADO. - 1.89 Allegations against member of staff, including supply staff, contracted staff, volunteers, and school governors. - 1.
 An immediate written record of the allegation using the informant's words including time, date, and place where the alleged incident took place, brief details of what happened, what was said and who was present will be made. - 2.
 This record should be signed, dated, and immediately passed on to the Headteacher/Principal/Chair of Governors. - 3.
 The recipient of an allegation must not unilaterally determine its validity and failure to report it in accordance with procedures is a potential disciplinary matter.
 The Headteacher or Chair will not investigate the allegation themselves, or take written or detailed statements, but will assess and decide whether to refer the concern to the LADO.
 If there is any doubt as to whether to refer, advice should be taken from the LADO. - 4.
 If there are concerns that a child is at risk, the matter must be immediately reported to IFD. - 5.
 Any records generated during such matters must be retained securely, away from other child protection and personnel records and only be accessed by those who need to for investigation/review purposes. - 6.
 Guidelines contained within the Pan Sussex Child Protection and Safeguarding Procedures in respect of managing allegations made against people who work or volunteer with children, https://sussexchildprotection.procedures.org.uk/tkyphy/children-in-specific-circumstances/allegations-against-people-who-work-with-care-for-or-volunteer-with-children must be followed on each occasion.
 If there is any doubt, then advice must be taken from the LADO. - 7.
 Where an allegation is made against a supply teacher or contracted staff, whilst we recognise, we are not the employer of supply teachers or contracted staff, we will ensure allegations are dealt with properly.
 In no circumstances will we decide to cease to use a supply teacher due to safeguarding concerns, without finding out the facts and liaising with the LADO to determine a suitable outcome. - 8.
-Should an allegation be made regarding a school governor we will take advice from LADO and the Local Authority Governor Services team. - 13.9 Non recent allegations
+Should an allegation be made regarding a school governor we will take advice from LADO and the Local Authority Governor Services team. - 1.90 Non recent allegations